1.FC HEIDENHEIM 1846

 2018-2019: 11,382 (Bundesliga.2)

 * Season affected by COVID pandemic

 The club website and online ticket shop are both in German only but Google Translate makes short work of everything if you don't speak the most widely-spoken language in the European Union.
 Through the club's ticketing partner Eventim you can have E-Tickets sent to your smartphone or made available as a Print@Home option.

 Tickets can also be bought on a matchday by visiting the FCH Fan and Ticket Shop in front of the HellensteinEnergie Osttribüne from three hours before kick-off, or from the FCH Fan and Ticket Shop in the city centre (Hauptstraße 22, Heidenheim; 10am-6pm, Mon-Fri; 10am-2pm, Sat).
-Unless all tickets have already been sold in advance via the respective guest club, there's also a box office outside the away end which opens two hours before kick-off.
+Unless all tickets have already been sold in advance, there's also a box office which opens two hours before kick-off.